Keep Up With Us

 If you have set aside a day to explore Main Street, this is also a great day to check out the Breckenridge Creative Arts District (BreckCreate for short) for afternoon crafts, music, and more.
 This is such a cool town amenity, developed by the Town of Breckenridge to support and promote arts, culture, and creative experiences throughout Breckenridge.
 There is programming for kids and families, and many classes are free or at a reduced price.
 I especially love the Second Saturday arts and crafts workshops for families.
 Learn more at BreckCreate’s website.

 So many of us locals learned to ski and snowboard with our families during spring break, fostering a passion and love for the outdoors that brought us back to live here.
-I hope your family discovers a similar love for Breckenridge and you keep you coming back for generations!
+We hope your family discovers a similar love for Breckenridge and you keep you coming back for generations!
+If you have any additional planning questions call or stop by our Breckenridge Welcome Center or send us a message on social media.